Mario Paint: In animation

+In music

-Since the early 2010s, there has been an online culture of users on forums, Discord, and YouTube creating original songs and covers with not only Mario Paints composition feature but also programs replicating it, including Mario Paint Composer, Advanced Mario Sequencer, and Super Mario Paint.
-Mario Paint covers that have garnered coverage from the press included jeonghoon95's rendition of Daft Punk's "Get Lucky" a cover of Nicholas Britell's theme for the HBO series Succession (2018–present), and axelrod777's cover of the Bob-omb Battlefield level music of Super Mario 64 (1996).
+Since the early 2010s, there has been an online culture of users on forums, Discord, and YouTube creating original songs and covers with Mario Paint's music composer and programs replicating it, including Mario Paint Composer, Advanced Mario Sequencer, and Super Mario Paint.
+Mario Paint covers that have garnered coverage from the press include jeonghoon95's rendition of Daft Punk's "Get Lucky", a cover of Nicholas Britell's theme for the HBO series Succession, and axelrod777's cover of the Bob-omb Battlefield level music from 1996's Super Mario 64.

 Successors

 A downloadable version was released in Japan via the Satellaview broadcast service in 1997.
 Titled BS Mario Paint: Yuu Shou Naizou Ban (マリオペイントBS版), this version was modified to use a standard controller without the need of a mouse.

+A similar image editing program, Mario no Photopi, was released for Nintendo 64 in 1998.
+The software allows the player to import images from compatible SmartMedia cards and edit them similar to Mario Paint.

 A sequel to Mario Paint was titled Mario Paint 64 in development, and then released in 1999 as the Japan-exclusive launch game Mario Artist for the 64DD.
 Nintendo had commissioned the joint developer Software Creations, who described the game's original 1995 design idea as "a sequel to Mario Paint in 3D for the N64".
-Paint Studio has been described by IGN and Nintendo World Report, respectively, as being Mario Paint's "direct follow-up" and "spiritual successor".
-Likewise bundled with its system's mouse, Paint Studio includes minigames such as a fly swatting game reminiscent of that in Mario Paint.
+Paint Studio has been described by IGN and Nintendo World Report as being Mario Paint's "direct follow-up" and "spiritual successor" respectively.
+Likewise bundled with its system's mouse, Paint Studio includes many features from Mario Paint, including new additions such as a gallery and 3D explorable spaces that can be drawn on.
+Gnat Attack was also intended to appear in Paint Studio, but it was cut before the final release, though it was shown in several magazine previews and some reviewers received copies including it.